I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

 Really?
 It’s okay if you don’t use the promo code.
 Share it with a friend.

 That amazing sale isn’t worth checking out if you don’t need anything from [insert your favorite store here].

 14. I want what she has

 It looks so good on [insert name(s) here].
 Grabby hands.
 Sometimes jealousy ensues.
 Okay I get it because we all get a little green with envy when someone has the latest thing.

-The key thing to note when making any purchase is that it should be something YOU want and not what other people have.
+The key thing to note when making any purchase is that it should be something YOU want and need and not what other people have.